sunday2023539/sunday2023539/README.md

 🙋‍♂ **About Me**
 ----
-🗺️ **Data Analyst | GIS Professional | BI Strategy** 📈
+🗺️ **Data Analyst | GIS Professional | Remote Sensing** 📈

 Hello!
-I'm Babafemi, a passionate Data Analyst and GIS professional focused on merging data and geography to optimize planning.
-I leverage a comprehensive stack—including the ArcGIS suite, QGIS, Tableau, Power BI, Excel and SQL—to perform advanced spatial analysis and create compelling data visualizations.
-Highly analytical and dedicated to actionable solutions.
+I'm Babafemi, a passionate and analytical professional dedicated to merging data and geography to optimize planning and decision-making.

-I am detail-oriented, analytical, and highly collaborative, ensuring data-driven insights translate into actionable solutions.
-My experience spans industries such as consulting, education, and retail, where I have successfully developed impactful analytics solutions.

-Welcome to my portfolio, where I showcase my projects, achievements, and passion!
+My focus is on Location Intelligence, utilizing a robust technical stack to transform spatial, business, and Remote Sensing data into compelling, actionable insights.

+Core Expertise
+I specialize in performing advanced spatial analysis and generating impactful data visualizations that drive organizational strategy.
+My detail-oriented and collaborative approach ensures that analytical insights are practical and readily translatable into solutions.

 ----
 ----